aaryanporwal/sad-cats-meme-api/README.md

 # Sad cats as a Service (ScaaS) 😸

+Sad cats are the perfect way to share your sadness with your friends or on social media.
+This API gives you the best way to express your emotions.
 TODO: Design an API to serve random cat images from all 716 images in this repository

 <p align='center'>